kenfar/DataGristle/README.rst

    -  Post delta transformations can include assign sequence numbers, copying field values, etc.

+-  gristle_file_converter

+   -  Converts an input file with one csv dialect into an output file with another.

 -  gristle_validator

    -  Validates csv files by confirming that all records have the right